 How to get to Raja Ampat the RIGHT way

-My friend, Rafael, who was traveling separately from me, decided that how to get to Raja Ampat was the simple way – fly directly from Jakarta to Sorong.
+My friend, Rafael, who was traveling separately from me, decided that the simplest to get to Raja Ampat was to fly directly from Jakarta to Sorong.
 His flight was a few hours and about $150 more expensive.
 Luggage cost: $0.
 His mental health: completely intact.
 The lesson:

 There is a time to cheap out and a time not cheap out!
 DO NOT fly the cheap route from Jakarta to Sorong.
 It’s not worth the headache – especially if you’re traveling with expensive checked luggage!

 Instead of booking a cheaper flight, spend the extra $150 and book your Jakarta to Sorong flights on XpressAir or Garuda Indonesia (SkyTeam partner).
 Direct flights to Sorong will likely be overnight (usually at 1:20 AM), but it will be worth it!
 Bali to Sorong flights are the same.

 And there’s less of a chance you’ll arrive sick and/or exhausted, neither of which you want, especially if you’re getting on a boat!
 More here.

 Lounge it while you wait!

 Whether you’re flying to Sorong from Jakarta or from Bali, you can travel the right way by relaxing in one of the lounges at each airport.
 Each of these lounges is 100% free if you have a Priority Pass.
 Apply for a Priority Pass here.
 If you travel regularly, it gives you free access to over 1,000 lounges around the world.
 In most cases, you can bring a guest in for free!

 Beats sitting in h0t airports and paying for food and drinks!